 REPORTING OF BILLFISH

 You must call in all hook-ups of all BILLFISH as soon as you confirm it is a Billfish.
 The “Committee Boat” will validate your hook-up time reported.
-Then you must call again to report lost, released or boated fish to the committee boat and get your Species and time confirmed.
+Then you must call again to report lost or released fish to the committee boat and get your Species and time confirmed.
 Please make certain that the committee boat has confirmed your data.

-Each boat is required to record on the Catch & Release Form all billfish caught, boated or released in the order that it appears on its Catch & Release video or photo’s.
+Each boat is required to record on the Catch & Release Form all billfish caught and released in the order that it appears on its Catch & Release video or photo’s.
 This form will be available in your boat information packet.